JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

  - Choose an enchantment
  - Stop the page scrolling when the values are too low.
 For example, there no point in seeing prices of .4 items at 300k.
 They are worth a lot more.
  - Repeat for all options

 <video src="https://github.com/user-attachments/assets/d4d210a5-f3b4-41bf-abb0-72f9e98c09b2" style="max-width: 1200px; width: 100%;" controls autoplay muted></video>

+## FLIPPING MISTAKES TO AVOID

+- If you don't have much silver, don't spend all of it flipping.
+Sometimes flips might fail and you end up with a long wait for the item to sell.
+- If you are flipping to BM from Royals, make sure you know how to transport safely.
+If you get ganked you lose it all.
+- Expensive high enchantment items tend to sell VERY SLOWLY on the Black Market, so if you miss the flip you will have to wait a long time (weeks sometimes) to sell the item and you'll probably lose some silver doing it.
+- Make sure you're buying the right items.
+It's common to buy wrong qualities/tiers and waste silver.
+- It can happen that when you get to the Black Market, the buy order is gone.
+This can happen because someone flipped the item or because the BM price went up and the order got fulfilled by an existing sell order.
+In this case, you can create a sell order or, depending on the item, try to sell it on the normal market.